BrentNoorda/toy-piano/README.md

 <a name="why-toy"></a>
 # Why a toy piano?

 Because Meteor demos emphasize the "live" nature of the environment, supporting any number of users editing simultaneously, I was curious to create something that would test the speed and "liveliness" of a multiuser app.
 So I built a toy piano where any time someone presses a key that keypress is broadcast to everyone who is logged in.
-If latency was low enough, I hoped, the people of the internet could play duets, or triplets, or infinets. *(oh what beautful music I hope we'll make)*
+If latency was low enough, I hoped, the people of the internet could play duets, or triplets, or infinets. *(oh what beautiful music I hope we'll make)*

 ------------------------------------------------------------------------------